Cold Spring Punts on New York Health Act

 ■ Code Enforcement Officer Charlotte Mountain resigned to take a full-time supervisory position with the City of Newburgh.
 The village will seek help from the Philipstown Building Department until the position can be filled.

-■ The Cold Spring Fire Co. answered 19 calls in February, including five activated fire alarms, two calls to assist Emergency Medical Services, the pumping of a flooded home, a motor vehicle crash, an elevator rescue and an indoor smoke odor.
-CSFC also answered eight mutual-aid requests from the Garrison and North Highlands fire companies including for chimney fires, motor vehicle crashes, smoke investigations and two mountain rescues.
+■ The Cold Spring Fire Co. answered 19 calls in February, including five activated fire alarms, two calls to assist emergency medical services, the pumping of a flooded home, a motor vehicle crash, an elevator rescue and an indoor smoke odor.
+CSFC also answered eight mutual-aid requests from the Garrison and North Highlands fire companies, including for chimney fires, motor vehicle crashes, smoke investigations and two hiker rescues.

-■ A public hearing will be held on March 10 regarding a change of use for Building No. 1 at the Butterfield development project to allow for senior housing rental units.

-■ The Chamber of Commerce will host Cold Spring in Bloom on Earth Day, April 22.

-■ The Knights of Columbus plan to host an Easter egg hunt at McConville Park on April 9, from 9 a.m. until 1 p.m.

-■ The board approved a request by resident Cathy Carnevale to fly the Ukrainian flag as a sign of solidarity with the Ukrainian people.
-The location is to be determined.

-■ Approval was given to proceed with the sale of 665-square-foot strip of village-owned land at 45 Main St. to the owners of the Riverview Restaurant at a cost of $4.65 per square foot, a 65-cent increase over the amount charged in recent years for similar purchases.
+■ The board approved the sale of a 665-square-foot strip of village-owned land at 45 Main St. to the owners of the Riverview Restaurant at a cost of $4.65 per square foot, a 65-cent increase over the amount charged in recent years for similar purchases.

-■ Final approval was given for the Putnam County Wine and Food Festival to be held at Mayor’s Park on Aug.
+■ It also approved the Putnam County Wine and Food Festival, to be held at Mayor’s Park on Aug.
 6 and 7.